 Studio photographers will appreciate that the Nikon D6 (unlike the X-T30) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T30 and the D6 are recent models that are part of the current product line-up.
-The X-T30 replaced the earlier Fujifilm X-T20, while the D6 followed on from the Nikon D5.
+The D6 is a recent model that features in the current product line-up of Nikon.
+In contrast, the X-T30 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T30 was succeeded by the Fujifilm X-T30 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T30 and the Nikon D6?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (26 vs 20.7MP) with a 12% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - More framing info: Has an electronic viewfinder that displays shooting data.

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.